interstellarjay/zapfilter/README.md

 This is a open-source, free, library to apply multiple filters on JSON data.
 The library is designed to be <em>lightweight</em>, <em>extensible</em> and <em>easy to use</em>.

+From version `1.2.5` you can filter by either AND and OR.

 You can use this library to filter on combinations of:
 + Dates
 + Strings
 + Numbers
 + Booleans

 Written with love in JS by @interstellarjay.

 ---